 With very little elevation gain overall and epic views of Rocky Mountain National Park along the way, this hike is perfect for the whole family!

 This trail also splits off to Dream Lake and Emerald Lake which are only an extra 0.7 miles one way.
-Dream Lake is literally just around the corner from the trail junction so drop by!
+Dream Lake is literally just around the corner from the trail junction so check it out on your visit!

 First time visiting Rocky Mountain National Park?
 Get a self-driving audio tour!